MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-delegated-api-permissions.md

 ## Step 2: Grant delegated permission to the service principal

-To create a delegated permission grant, you will need the following information:
+To create a delegated permission grant, you'll need the following information:

 1. **ClientId** - object Id of the client service principal authorized to act on behalf of the user.
 In this case, the service principal we created in step 1.
 1. **ConsentType** - `AllPrincipals` to authorize all users in the tenant or `Principal` for a single user.